Gudsfile/sploty/README.md

 ### ⬇️ Download your data

 1. Request your spotify data on [your spotify account](https://www.spotify.com/account/privacy/)
-   - Select *Extended streaming history*"
+   - Select "*Extended streaming history*"
    - Click on "*Request data*"
 2. 30 days later
 3. Open the mail from Spotify and download files